The Sinking of the SS President Coolidge

 Sinking of the SS [President] Coolidge.
 October 26, 1942.
 Local ID: 80-G-37007

-Within the next 90 minutes after the mine, the roughly 5,000 men aboard disembarked calmly.
-Even after they clamored down ropes on the side of a slanted, sinking ship, the soldiers maintained the organized effort to make it ashore.
+Within the next 90 minutes after hitting the mine, the roughly 5,000 men aboard disembarked calmly.
+Even after they clambered down ropes on the side of a slanted, sinking ship, the soldiers maintained the organized effort to make it ashore.

 Unfortunately, Captain Nelson was unable to fully beach the ship, as the coral reef in the area blocked his attempts.
 The ship would soon start its descent into the ocean, stern first.

-Remarkably, only two casualties lost their lives to the sinking.
-Fireman Robert Reid unfortunately lost his life in the initial mine explosion in the engine room.
-Additionally, Captain Elwood Joseph Euart also lost his life, but not after saving countless others.
+Remarkably, only two men lost their lives to the sinking.
+Fireman Robert Reid unfortunately died in the initial mine explosion in the engine room.
+Additionally, Captain Elwood Joseph Euart also lost his life, but not before saving countless others.

 Captain Euart had first made it off the ship with no issues.
 However, upon hearing of others still trapped aboard in the infirmary, he immediately reboarded.
 After successfully rescuing all men, Euart was unfortunately unable to escape himself and went down with the ship.
 He was awarded the Distinguished Service Cross for his heroic act.